vb/strava-custom-metadata/README.md

 ### Identifiying a route

-- Put your predefined routes in the `routes.json` file
+- Identify your most common running routes and save them as routes in Strava
- - Create a route by taking one of your previous activities and save the polyline (`activity.map.polyline`) to the `routes.json` file
- - Each route should have a `name` and `encodedPolyline` property
-- The script compares the encoded polyline of your activity to the encoded polylines of your predefined routes with the help of the `linematch` package
+- The script compares the polyline of your activity to the polylines of your routes with the help of the `linematch` package
-- If the activity matches a predefined route, the script will update the title of the activity with the name of the route and how many times you've run it
+- If the activity matches a route, the script will update the title of the activity with the name of the route and how many times you've run it

 ## Setup